Chinese doctor who raised early alarm over coronavirus dies; Beijing declares 'people's war'

 China, which has bristled at being ostracised, was considering delaying an annual meeting of its highest legislative body, the National People’s Congress, from March 5, sources said.

-The World Health Organization (WHO) said it was too early to say the outbreak was peaking, but noted the country had recorded its first day of a drop in the number of new infections.
+The World Health Organization (WHO) said it was too early to say the outbreak was peaking.

-“We are still in the middle of an intense outbreak,” said WHO emergencies expert Mike Ryan, calling it “a great worry.”

-WHO epidemiologist Maria van Kerkhove, said the virus causes a full spectrum of disease, from what looks like the common cold to pneumonia including multiple organ failure and death.

-One Chinese official said the crisis could be nearing its peak, with just over 1,300 patients discharged from hospital, although the number of new patients diagnosed with coronavirus was still rising.
+One Chinese official said the crisis could be nearing its peak, with just over 1,300 patients discharged from hospitals, although the number of new patients diagnosed with coronavirus was still rising.

-“The darkest time is before the dawn,” the official said.
-“I have full confidence that we’re going to get ahead of it.”
+“I have full confidence that we’re going to get ahead of it,” the official said.
 “The biggest challenge is still to control the spread of the disease, and let all the suspected patients be cured in the hospital.”

 Devy, a 38-year-old from Shandong province, said he was among hundreds who had asked people with HIV for antiviral medicine.